splunk/public-o11y-docs/gdi/opentelemetry/metrics-ootb-k8s.rst

     -
     - **Yes**

-Node level metrics and attributes after translation
+Node level metrics and dimensions after translation
 ============================================================================

 .. note:: These metrics are compatible with the :ref:`signalfx-exporter`.